 Summary

-Starting in 2010, NCF SfN hosts an annual conference to bring members from all across North Central Florida together to share and promote the science being done in the area.
-We are excited to announce that our local conference is back for the 15th year!
-Students at every level of training (undergraduate, graduate, postdoctoral) will have the opportunity to present their research, to compete for awards, and to enter a drawing for the chance to win an exclusive MBI sweatshirt!
-Only NCF SfN members will be eligible for registration.
+Since 2010, NCF SfN has hosted an annual conference to bring members from all across North Central Florida together to share and promote our region’s neuroscience research.
+We are excited to announce that our local conference is back for the 16th year!
+Researchers at every level of training (including undergraduate, graduate, postdoctoral), will have the opportunity to present their research and compete for awards!

 Mark your calendars!

-Our keynote speaker, Dr. Aaron Wilber, will be sharing his research focused on a parietal-hippocampal network for figuring out where you are and what to do next.
-There will be multiple presentation opportunities (data blitz from 10-11am and a poster session from 1-3pm) and numerous award opportunities.
+Our keynote speaker, Dr. Geoffrey Schoenbaum, will be sharing his research on neural circuits associated with learning and decision making.
+There will be multiple presentation opportunities (data blitz from 9-10am and a poster session from 1-4pm) and numerous award opportunities.

 Every abstract must contain the following components: